YiMihi/elm-with-jwt/authentication-in-elm-adding-authentication.md

 ---

-**TL;DR:** We can write statically typed, functional, reactive SPAs on the front end with [Elm](http://www.elm-lang.org).
-Elm's compiler prevents runtime errors and compiles to JavaScript, making it an excellent choice for clean, speedy development.
-Learn how to write your first Elm app that calls an API and implements authentication with JSON Web Tokens.
+**TL;DR:** In the first part of this tutorial, we introduced the Elm language by building a [simple app that called an API](https://github.com/YiMihi/elm-with-jwt/blob/master/authentication-in-elm-intro-to-elm-and-calling-an-api.md).
+Now we'll authenticate with JSON Web Tokens to make protected API requests.
 The full code is available in [this GitHub repository](https://github.com/YiMihi/elm-app-jwt-api).

 ---

-## Intro

-TBD
+Elm is a strongly typed reactive language that compiles to JavaScript.
+In the first part of this Elm tutorial, we built a small web app to introduce the language and its syntax.
+Now we'll continue to build out our Chuck Norris Quoter app to add user registration, login, and make authenticated API requests with JSON Web Tokens.
+We'll also use JavaScript interop to store and retrieve data with local storage.

 ## Authenticating the Chuck Norris Quoter App

 TBD

 ### Registering a User